Connect with others who understand.

 • Uncontrolled pain

 Some medications, like antipsychotic medications, can help improve hallucinations.
 Medications can have side effects, so nondrug approaches may be preferable.
-The doctor will talk you through all of this to help find a way to minimize hallucinations.
+Your doctor will go over this with you and help find ways to reduce hallucinations.

 Talk With Others Who Understand

 Are you caring for someone who has hallucinations due to Alzheimer’s?
-Share your experience with dementia care in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A myALZteam Member